 Re-consider decision not to celebrate Tipu Jayanti: HC to Karnataka govt

-Bengaluru, Nov 07: The Karnataka High Court has directed the state government to reconsider its decision to cancel the birth anniversary celebrations of Tipu Sultan, the 18th century ruler of the erstwhile Mysore kingdom, but declined to stay the order.
+Bengaluru, Nov 07: The Karnataka High Court has directed the state government to reconsider its decision to cancel the birth anniversary celebrations of Tipu Sultan, the 18th-century ruler of the erstwhile Mysore kingdom, but declined to stay the order.

 A division bench, comprising Chief Justice Abhay Shreeniwas Oka and Justice S R Krishna Kumar, issued the order while hearing a PIL challenging the government's decision to cancel the November 10 Tipu Jayanti celebrations as a state event.